muon-spectroscopy-computational-project/muspinsim/docs/docs/installation.md

-### Installing `muspinsim`
+### Installing MuSpinSim

-In this tutorial we'll go through the best ways to install MuSpinSim on any system of your interest, so that you can use it for the other exercises.
+In this tutorial we'll go through the best ways to install MuSpinSim on any system of your interest.
 The first step is, of course, procuring Python itself.
-If you have not already done this, see the [tutorial here](./python-setup).
+If you have not already done this, see the [tutorial here](https://muon-spectroscopy-computational-project.github.io/tutorial-folder/python-setup).

 #### Dependencies

 `pip` will take care of installing all of the dependencies (other packages that `muspinsim` needs to run).
 Just follow the instructions below.

-#### Installing MuSpinSim
+#### Installing with pip or conda

-Granted that you already have Python and `pip` installed on your system, and a command line ready to use, then installing `muspinsim` is easy using
+Assuming you already have Python and `pip` installed on your system, and a command line ready to use, then installing `muspinsim` is easy using

 ```bash